NicholasSynovic/tool_rad/docs/adr/ADR0002-require-an-initialization-subcommand-to-configure-rad-for-a-directory.md

 Therefore, it is in the user's best interest to manually run the `init` command to configure a directory as the top level project directory with a `.rad` file.

+This `.rad` file will be in a structured, serialized format like TOML or JSON.
+The type of file will be added to the filename as the extension (i.e.
+`.rad.toml`)

 ## Consequences

 Wherever the nearest `.rad` file is within the filesystem hierarchy, it is